CocoaPods/cocoapods-packager/USAGE.md

 - Once your pod lints and packages successfully, take note of the nested podspec file and `iOS` directory that the packager created.
 (If your pod specifies development platforms other than iOS, directories with those names will be created instead).

 ## Create a new pod for framework distribution
-Create a new pod somewhere else:
+Create a new pod somewhere else.
+(From here on out, I'll assume you've cd'd into your distribution repo):
 ```ruby
 pod lib create [YourPodName]
 ```